PolyU-Edge-Intelligence-Lab/Lab-Website/content/project/Embedded-Edge-Training/index.md

 ---
-title: Internal Project
+title: Embedded Edge Training
-summary: An example of using the in-built project page.
+summary: Research on the Theory and Method of Collaborative Learning for Intelligent Edge
 tags:
 - Smart Edge
 date: "2016-01-01"